gothinkster/fsharp-realworld-example-app/readme.md

 # How it works

 > The Suave/Aspnet applications are divided up into 2 sectors, pure functions and "effectful" functions.
 All of the "effectful" functions are contained in the effects namespace.
-These functions in this namespace are in charge are communicating with the database.
+These functions in this namespace are in charge of communicating with the database.

 # Getting started